thoughtbot/guides/style/README.md

 [Sample](samples/erb.rb)

-* When wrapping long lines, keep the method name on the same line as the ERb. interpolation operator and keep each method argument on its own line.
+* When wrapping long lines, keep the method name on the same line as the ERb interpolation operator and keep each method argument on its own line.

 Rails